 This opens up the question of color space. is trivially diagonal if the basis is simply the full spectrum (in infinite resolution).
 Otherwise the color basis must be carefully chosen to have properties of a chromatic adapation space.
 Following this clue I took the dominant wavelengths of the LMS cone responses as a starting point to settle for 615 nm for the red wavelength, 535 nm for the green wavelength and 445 nm for the blue wavelength.
 When these wavelengths are used as sample points together with a proper transform, the resulting colors are very accurate.
 I used the new CIE 2012 CMFs to calculate the transform from spectral samples to sRGB colors, as follows:

 Side note: The matrix from above looks red-heavy, because it contains an adaptation from white point E to D65.
-This was done so that the color components in the chosen 615‑, 535‑, 445 nm basis can be used directly as spectral point samples.
+This was done so that the color components in this basis can be used as if they were spectral point samples.
 For example: the color of the sunlight spectrum, normalized to unit luminance, would be in this basis, which corresponds very well to a point sampling of the smoothed sunlight spectrum at the wavelengths 615 nm, 535 nm and 445 nm.
 The transformation by then yields a (linear) sRGB color of which has a correlated color temperature of 5778 K.

 Geometry of the aerial perspective problem